 Ihor: The Immortal Blood of the Gods

-The gods of Olympus had no human blood, but Ihor — a divine substance that gave them immortality.
-The country symbolized their divine nature and difference from mortals.
+In Greek mythology, the gods had no human blood but ihor – a divine substance that gave them immortality.
+The ihor symbolized the divine nature and the difference between Olympians and mortals.

 Read the myth →